How the younger generations’ new priorities shape investment opportunities

 Looking at these young generations, the most notable areas that can potentially generate sustainable stakeholder value include:

-- Technology: As the first generation to be fully digital natives, technology is foundational to Gen Z. Social media usage amongst this generation is high.
-95% of Gen Zers are on YouTube, 67% are on TikTok, and 62% are on Instagram.17 The average member of Gen Z spends an average of 3.4 hours per day streaming videos.18 19 Meanwhile, Gen Alpha is growing up in a different world, shaped by AI20 .
+Pew Research Center (8/10/2022): Teens, Social Media and Technology 2022 The average member of Gen Z spends an average of 3.4 hours per day streaming videos.Exploding Topics (2/15/2023): 7 Key Gen Z Trends for 2023 Statista (6/27/2023): Frequency of online shopping among Gen Z consumers in the United States in 1st quarter 2023 Meanwhile, Gen Alpha is growing up in a different world, shaped by AIInsider Intelligence (2/7/2023): Gen Alpha will be more diverse than the rest of the US population .
 While the usage of screens from young ages could have developmental impacts – something parents, educators, legislators, and investors alike will be closely monitoring – technology’s prevalence and early adoption in this demographic will increase their digital literacy and appetite for digital solutions.

 - Companies that provide access: While older generations prioritized ownership, Gen Z views consumption a little differently.
-For Gen Zers, consumption is about having access to products and services, which is why services like Uber, Lyft, bike shares, and streaming services like Netflix, Hulu, and Spotify are so popular and could present investment opportunities.22 For Gen Alpha, the sharing and streaming economy will likely remain popular because it’s all they’ve ever known when it comes to consuming entertainment.
+For Gen Zers, consumption is about having access to products and services, which is why services like Uber, Lyft, bike shares, and streaming services like Netflix, Hulu, and Spotify are so popular and could present investment opportunities.

-- Personalization: Gen Z isn’t afraid to spend more for what they want and will choose quality over price, but they aren’t specifically after luxury, name-brand products.23 Instead, as the most diverse generation (until Gen Alpha comes of age), they consider consumption an expression of individual identity, meaning investing in companies that create personalized products reflective of Gen Zers is promising.
+McKinsey (8/4/2020): Meet Generation Z: Shaping the future of shopping Instead, as the most diverse generation (until Gen Alpha comes of age), they consider consumption an expression of individual identity, meaning investing in companies that create personalized products reflective of Gen Zers is promising.
 So, it’s hardly surprising that Nike has introduced Nike By You, a co-creation service that allows customers to personalize and design their shoes.
-Similarly, Function of Beauty enables shoppers to create custom shampoo, conditioner, and body wash.
+Similarly, Function of Beauty enables shoppers to create custom shampoo, conditioner, and body wash. - Ethics and sustainability: Compared to previous generations, Gen Z shoppers are likelier to view consumption through an ethical lens, with 65% wanting to learn the origins of their purchases and 80% refusing to buy from companies involved in scandals.

-- Ethics and sustainability: Compared to previous generations, Gen Z shoppers are likelier to view consumption through an ethical lens, with 65% wanting to learn the origins of their purchases and 80% refusing to buy from companies involved in scandals.24 Gen Z’s ethical concerns also extend to sustainability, as three-quarters of Gen Zers rank sustainability’s importance higher than brand name.25 In fact, most members of Gen Z are willing to spend 10% more on sustainable products.26 There’s reason to believe this trend with continue with Gen Alpha, as they are growing up with unparalleled exposure to information about social issues and world events.
+McKinsey (11/12/2018): ‘True Gen’: Generation Z and its implications for companies Gen Z’s ethical concerns also extend to sustainability, as three-quarters of Gen Zers rank sustainability’s importance higher than brand name.Forbes (2/18/2022): Gen Z And Sustainability: The Disruption Has Only Just Begun In fact, most members of Gen Z are willing to spend 10% more on sustainable products.NASDAQ (9/23/2022): How Millennials and Gen Z Are Driving Growth Behind ESG There’s reason to believe this trend with continue with Gen Alpha, as they are growing up with unparalleled exposure to information about social issues and world events.

 Consumption habits of Gen Z

 Since COVID-19 there has been a shift in Gen Z’s consumption habits, relating in particular to basic retail categories such as food and apparel.
-Gen Z is leading the broad shift from dining out to eating in, as cost-consciousness rises and COVID-19 habits persist.27
+Gen Z is leading the broad shift from dining out to eating in, as cost-consciousness rises and COVID-19 habits persist.

 Federal Reserve of New York (n.d.): Household Debt and Credit Report